 No matter where you use your scooter, you need one with a small enough turning radius to get you around tight corners.
 The scooters we reviewed have turning radiuses between 31 and 56 inches.
 Not surprisingly, scooters with only three wheels are generally more maneuverable and turn tighter.
 That said, three-wheel scooters have a higher risk of tipping over.

 The Americans with Disabilities Act (ADA) requires commercial ramps to have a 1:12 ratio slope or five-degree incline, and residential ramps require a 2:12 slope or 9.5-degree incline.
 All the scooters we reviewed can climb an incline of six degrees, and two of the scooters can climb inclines anywhere from eight to 12 degrees.

 Will insurance pay for my scooter?

-Ranging between $600 and $2,500, power scooters are not cheap.
-However, it's possible your insurance will pay for part or all of the scooter.
-For example, Medicare Part B plans cover power-operated scooters, walkers and wheelchairs under the Durable Medical Equipment clause.
-However, you have to get a doctor’s written order stating you have a medical need.
-To qualify for a limited mobility order by a doctor, you need a health or physical condition:
+The best mobility scooters cost anywhere from $500 to $3,000, but it's possible that medical coverage will pay for part or all of the scooter.
+For example, Medicare Part B plans cover power-operated scooters, walkers, and wheelchairs under the Durable Medical Equipment clause.
+In order to qualify for coverage, you'll need to have a written order from your doctor stating that you have a medical condition that:

 - Makes it difficult to move around your home.